Enielen/files-and-folders/book/part2/part2.md

 ### 2a.
 Relevance

-<b>Why assign naming rules to research data and files?</b>
+<b>Why assign naming rules to files and folders?</b>

-Consistent file naming can help you to clearly organize all the information for your projects.
+Consistent file naming can help you to clearly organise all the information for your projects.

 At the beginning of a project, it’s helpful to determine an FNC (File Naming Convention), or “file naming schema,” for each type of information that you will gather, create, or store to work with.
 An FNC is the pattern that you establish and follow for naming the files associated with a project.
 Without an FNC, you might end up with a mysterious list of file names that looks something like this:
 <center>